rockettheme/docs/Docs/wordpress/plugins/roksprocket/lists_mode.md

 ![][lists1]

-:   1. **Title** This is the title you wish to give the RokSprocket instance.
-This is only used as a label on the backend, as the widget title will be what appears on the frontend of the site.
-[27%, 15%, se]
+:   1. **Title** This is the title of your widget.
+[28%, 15%, se]
-    2. **Filtered Article List Options** Gives you access to item-specific settings for the posts title, description, image, and link.
-[55%, 52%, nw]
+    2. **Filtered Article List Options** Gives you access to item-specific settings for the articles title, description, image, and link.
+[55%, 52%, sw]
     3. **Content Filter Rules** Sets the content filter rules for the widget.
 [54%, 83%, sw]

 1. The **Title** field gives you the ability to set a title for the widget itself.
-Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more theme integrated look.
-The **Position** field right below it gives you the ability to set the position within the theme's layout the widget should appear in.
+Every widget has to have a title, though you can opt to hide it from public view for a cleaner, more template integrated look.
+The **Position** field right below it gives you the ability to set the position within the template's layout the widget should appear in.

 2. The **Filtered Article List** gives you access to item-specific settings including:

+    * **Title** - Allows you to override the article title in the widget.
+The article title will be used if this is left at *Default*.
+In the **Simple** content provider, the fallback for the default article title is the item name in the **Filtered Article List**.
+    * **Description** - Allows you to set a description for the item.
+If this is left at *Default* the introtext from the article is used.
-    * **Image** - This allows you to circumvent the assigned image from the post and replace it with one specifically for the headline.
+    * **Image** - This allows you to circumvent the assigned image from the article and replace it with one specifically for the item.
-    * **Link** - If set, the link will show a *Read More** button as well as link the title.
-On specific themes, it will link the image in the headline, as well.
+    * **Link** - If set, the link will show a **Read More** button as well as link the title.
+On specific themes, it will link the image in the item, as well.
-    * **Description** - Allows you to set a description for the headline.
-If this is left at *Default* the introtext from the post is used.

-3. The **Content Filter Rules** section gives you the ability to determine how the widget will pull content to make up the headlines.
-For example, you can have the widget pull posts that are within a specific category, contain a particular name or keyword in the title, or choose specific posts.
+3. The **Content Filter Rules** section gives you the ability to determine how the widget will pull content to make up the grid items.
+For example, you can have the widget pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the widget.
+In the case of a **Simple** provider, this area allows you to add new items to the **Filtered Article List**.

 Below the **Content Filter Rules** section are two options areas specific to the layout mode you have chosen.
 We have broken down the **Lists Layout Options** and **Lists Article Defaults** sections below.